Production-Grade AI Agent Architecture: Patterns That Actually Work

 - Respond - Return output to user

-The complexity lies in making each step reliable, observable, and recoverable.
+The complexity is in making each step reliable, observable, and recoverable.

 Orchestration Patterns